QuitoTactico/DnD-AI/README.md

 ## Software requirements

-- Python 3.12.X (3.11.X and below are not supported)
 - The needed dependencies and libraries defined in requirements.txt.
 To get them, run ```pip install -r "requirements.txt"```

 ## AI usage requirements